Have you ever hosted a yard sale with dismal sales? You made a dollar per hour for your efforts. No fun.

 As mentioned above, be clear on the purpose of your sale.
 Are you selling things to make money or to get rid of them?
 This question affects everything you do, from how you price things to how willing you are to negotiate.
 Surprisingly, you can often make more money (and get rid of more junk) by pricing things low.
 (If your goal is to get top dollar, you should really be selling on eBay or Craigslist.)

 Oh, and lose your sentimental attachment.
 Unfortunately, no one cares how much you paid for an item or how many memories are attached to it.
+It's a sunk-cost.
 They just want a bargain!

 How to establish price